Course Code: CHC33015

 CHCHCS001 – Provide home and community support services

-To support you in your online individual support course Inspire will provide:
+To support you in your online individual support (disability) course Inspire will provide:

 All students are required to complete Vocational Placement as part of this course to help you develop your skills and knowledge in caring for persons with disability.